AndersDeath/diary2/000-current.md

 # 13 May - Montag - Berlin - 599 Tag der Einwanderung - Hot Sunny

 The weather is really nice.
 My recovery after surgery is still in progress and goes quite smoothly.
 I still in paid but I will be ok in a couple of week.
 At least I hope so.
 The money situation is not so good.
 I don't have a lot of them in my pocket and this is really sad and bad in general.
+I hope to recieve additoinal money from DR SMILE that will save me very much.